Skip to main content

 The Goal

-Give the Tyler family a code-compliant pool barrier that disappears — nothing that interrupts the view of the pool, ramada, or mature hedge line from the covered patio.
+Give the Tyler family a pool barrier that disappears — installed to the approved written scope for the property, with nothing interrupting the view of the pool, ramada, or mature hedge line from the covered patio.

 The Challenge

 A freeform pool with multiple angle changes on a finished travertine deck.
-The barrier had to hit Arizona pool-fence code, tie into the existing house wall cleanly, and be installed without damaging the finished stone.
+The barrier had to follow the requirements approved for the property, tie into the existing house wall cleanly, and be installed without damaging the finished stone.

 The AE Solution

-Sonoran Glass (an AE Outdoor Living division) laid out the panel run to follow the pool's geometry, cored the travertine for stainless surface-mount spigots at engineered spacing, and set a self-closing frameless glass gate on the entertaining side.
+Sonoran Glass (an AE Outdoor Living division) laid out the panel run to follow the pool's geometry, core-drilled through the finished travertine into the structural concrete beneath for stainless spigots at the spacing in the approved detail, and set a self-closing frameless glass gate on the entertaining side.
 Every panel was leveled and shimmed on the stone, then sealed at the base.

 Key Features